 Full Menu Vs. Contracted Menu – this is only one of the settings that designers take into account when establishing logo usage guidelines, along with size, color, and version.

 Colors: Designers choose the colors to use on specific elements, from buttons to headers and other typography.

 Image and Photography: Designers develop standards for the types of graphics and pictures to utilize and their color treatment in this section.

 Typography: Designers govern font usage in headings, paragraphs, links, and other areas.
 Font types, weights, colors, kerning, and line spacing are all covered in these rules.

 Frontend and Backend Development

-The frontend and backend of a website are critical components in website development.
-The visual aspects that a user may see and experience are referred to as the frontend.
+The front end and backend of a website are critical components in website development.
+Moreover, the visual aspects that a user may see and experience get refer as the frontend.
 The backend is in charge of everything that happens behind the scenes to make the frontend experience possible.

 Backend developers ensure that the data and system demanded by the frontend application or software are delivered efficiently.
 In contrast, front-end web developers and designers focus on the visual components of the website.